Bekalah/cathedral/apps/web/README-deploy.md

 - The workflow auto-skips if secrets are missing.
 - It sets `NEXT_PUBLIC_GH_PAGES=false` to avoid GitHub Pages basePath during Vercel builds.

+---

+Deployment trigger note: documentation touch to kick off CI for apps/web on 2025-11-01.